vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 --->

-### <a id="annotation">4.3) Peak annotation</a>
+### 4.3) <a id="annotation">Peak annotation</a>

 Using the [bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) command, we can discover which genomic regions (such as genes, transposable elements or any other loci of interest) are covered by peaks.
-This requires the use of a `.bed` file of the genomic regions of interest.
+This requires the use of a `BED` file of the genomic regions of interest.
 By using the `-wo` option and filtering with `awk`, we can remove intersections under a certain length in base pair.
 The -sorted option makes the operation more efficient but requires the input files to be sorted by position (use [bedtools sort](https://bedtools.readthedocs.io/en/latest/content/tools/sort.html) if necessary).
-The peak files already are sorted `.bed` files. `cut` is then used to extract the column of region identifiers to obtain a set of regions without duplicates using `sort` and `uniq`. `grep` is then used to extract the lines in the original regions file which corresponds to those identifiers.
+The peak files already are sorted `BED` files. `cut` is then used to extract the column of region identifiers to obtain a set of regions without duplicates using `sort` and `uniq`. `grep` is then used to extract the lines in the original regions file which corresponds to those identifiers.
 Finally, bedtols can be used to sort the resulting bed file by positions.

 **Example peak annotation script:**
 ```shell